Child Nutrition and ADHD

 Grilled Chicken - chicken is good for protein and grilled is good.
 Try to get chicken that is treated right as I talked above.

-Vegetables - frozen, over cooked, over steamed are not good.
+Vegetables - over cooked, over steamed are not good.
 If you cook them too long, the nutrition is killed.
-Frozen is worthless.
+Frozen might be ok but better if you can't get it fresh.
 Get fresh vegetables and eat them at least 2 x's a day with lunch and dinner.
 The grocery store most likely sells produce that has been treated with bad chemicals (but use if it is the only thing around).
-There is a new one (chemical) being used that is known to cause cancer.

 Pasta - has gluten in it.
-Not sure what else.
-You can buy gluten free pasta.
+Pasta is usually made with grains and has a lot of carbs.
+You can buy gluten free pasta but again, the carbs.

 Salad - good choice.
-Get it fresh, not bagged and sealed.
-I have been eating a mixed salada called spring mix.
-It has dandilions and some others that are really good.
-You can get organic spring mix from Whole Foods or Costco Wholesale.
+I have been eating different types of mixed salads.
+You can get organic mixes from Whole Foods, Natural Grocers, or Costco Wholesale.
 Iceberg lettuce isn't any good.

 Bread - loaded as talked about earlier.
 Bad things, enriched flour, gluten, bleach, sugar and the others that go along with it.
-Get gluten free, non enrinched flour.
+Get gluten free, non enriched flour.
+You could try Ezekiel bread.
+It is ok, doesn't taste the best.
+Just keep in mind the carbs.

 Treats/snack